 The Welsh Marches have been my home since I left London 9 years ago.
 Never have I been more appalled by how ‘Nature’ has become a fetish, a publishing commodity, a therapeutic mini-break without responsibility.
 Authors mourn the disappearing patois and rites of a pastoral ‘British’ past, while ignoring the slashing of public services that makes it hard for residents like me to survive with our children in these Areas of Outstanding Natural Beauty where such books are written.

 Irresponsibility – to the land, at least – is not a charge that can be applied to Turner, a committed protector of Epping Forest, London’s 5,900 sprawl of ancient woodland, stretching from Forest Gate to Essex.
-The Forest largely provides the landscape for his enquiry into his family’s wood-dwelling ancestry, sexual abuse and orientation.
+The Forest largely provides the landscape for his enquiry into his family’s wood-dwelling ancestry, leading us into a richly-nuanced story of sexual abuse and confused sexual orientation.

 This is Nature Writing for the clubbing generations, similar to Amy Liptrot’s bracing tale of recovery from alcoholism in The Orkney Isles, ‘The Outrun’.